Skip to main content

 1. Generate certificates

 You can generate and self-sign all required certificates using <installer_directory>/certificates/generate_certs.sh.
-Alternately, you can use certificates issued by your own CA. For POCs and first-time installations, it is recommended that you generate all certificates using generate_certs.sh.
+Alternately, you can use certificates issued by your own CA. For POCs and first-time installations, it is recommended you generate all certificates using generate_certs.sh.

-Run following command to generate and self-sign all required certificates.
+Run the following command to generate and self-sign all required certificates.
 The .env file is required to generate certificates.
-By default, the script looks for .env file under <installation directory>.
-This command will populate the certificate files under the certificates directory:
+By default, the script looks for the .env file under <installation directory>.

 cd certificates/